What is Tumescent Liposuction?

 - Male breast

 It is important to remember that liposuction is not a weight-loss procedure.
-Although your body will resist putting fat back on the in the liposuctioned areas, you will not lose weight because you had liposuction.
+Although your body will resist putting fat back in the liposuctioned areas, you will not lose weight because you had liposuction.

 Tumescent Liposuction Procedure

-We do tumescent liposuction in our office in Dallas and Fort Worth.
+We do tumescent liposuction in our offices in Dallas and Fort Worth.
 The procedure is performed in a room designed for tumescent liposuction.
 This provides a safe and comfortable environment for the procedure.
 Typically, patients have their follow-up visits at the office where their procedure was performed.
 Arrangements can be made for follow-up visits at one of the other offices if you prefer.

 We begin by discussing the patient’s goals and marking the area(s).
 Next photographs and measurements are taken of the areas to be treated.
 Patients are given some sedative and pain control drugs at around the time of your pictures.
 After pictures, the patient is taken to the procedure room.
 The areas to be treated are prepared, and the patient is placed on a monitor.
 Now we are ready to begin.